15 Top-Rated Day Trips from Vienna

 - Read More:

-- 14 Top Tourist Attractions in Salzburg
+- 20 Top-Rated Tourist Attractions in Prague

 Less than an hour from Vienna by train, Slovakia's capital, Bratislava, is an affordable, fun, and easy day out.
 Old abuts new in this vibrant city, where 18th-century buildings line the streets of the old town and Soviet era architecture sits not far beyond.
 The Danube slices through the city, and Bratislava Castle is the focal point, perched on a plateau above the river, with its stark white walls and red-tile roof.
 Start your tour in the pedestrian-only 18th-century old town, where you'll find the old town hall, home to Bratislava City Museum, and Michael's Gate from the original medieval fortifications, as well as many restaurants and sidewalk cafes.
 Another top attraction is Grassalkovich Palace, where the president of Slovakia resides, and if you feel like getting back to nature, hiking trails lace the surrounding Little Carpathian mountains, close to the city.